 They did not anticipate how different the audience reaction would be to a man playing Clinton.

-Apparently, Americans are so afraid of femininity in any form, they reject real toughness and real intelligence that’s feminine in favor of fake displays of toughness and feigned intelligence from a weak and dumb man.
+Apparently, he was too feminine.
+Americans are apparently so afraid of femininity in any form, they reject real toughness and real intelligence that’s feminine in favor of fake toughness from a weak and dumb man.

 I think back to watching a substantive interview with Obama on YouTube, only to look at the comments and see this: “Look at the way Obama crosses his legs.
 What a fag.”